cproctor/unfold_studio/documentation/new.rst

 0.5
 ===
 Version 0.5 adds features that make it easier to teach with Unfold Studio.
-There are also new features designed

 - There is now a teacher role.
 Teachers can have groups of students.
-(Note: Currently, you can't sign up as a teacher on your own.
-Please see :ref:`contact` to get in touch.)
+See :ref:`teacher_mode` for details.
+Currently, you can't sign up as a teacher on your own.
+Please see :ref:`contact` to request access.
 - Teachers can assign :ref:`prompts` to students.
 Students see prompts they are assigned, and can submit stories to them.
 Teachers can see and comment on stories submitted to prompts, even if they are not publicly shared.
 - Authors can save versions of stories (:ref:`story_versions`).
 This is helpful for the writing process, and for long serialized stories, where your followers might want to know there's an update available.
 - Added :ref:`comments`.
 - In comments, book descriptions, and prompts, it's now possible to add :ref:`link_references` to stories, books, and users that stay up to date and are contextualized for different users.
 - Private installations give teachers and schools access to separate worlds, where content is only visible to logged-in members.
-- Added internal support for single sign on integration
+- Added internal support for single sign on integration.

 0.4.2
 =====